unt-libraries/untl-metadata-documentation/docs/fields/primary-source.rst

 Resources
 *********

--   `Scholars' Definitions <https://library.unt.edu/digital-projects-unit/metadata/primary-sources-definition/>`_ of Primary Sources
+-   :doc:`Scholars' Definitions </scholars-definitions/>` of Primary Sources

 More Guidelines: